ida/adi.forumail/README.rst

     http://localhost:8080/Plone/forumail/edit/#fieldsetlegend-categorization

-Enter the categories you want to be available, where it's written "Create and apply new tags", and click save.
+Enter the categories you want to be available, where it's written "Create and apply new tags", click save.

 Categories are filtered of mails, whether the parent-folder holds the given categories, too, or not.

 Users adding posts via the web-UI can only choose of categories you defined on the forum's folder.

 Create users for forumail-group
 -------------------------------

-Before adding posts, please add at a least one user to the forumail-group, otherwise the mailnotifica-contentrule will rightfully moan, there's no recipients available to send the noti to.
+Before adding posts, please add at a least one user to the forumail-group, otherwise the mail-notifica-contentrule will rightfully moan there's no recipients available to send the notification to.

-Alternatively disable the contentrule, if you only want to use the forum's web-UI.
+Alternatively disable the contentrule, if you only want to use the forum's web-UI and don't need the mailing-functionality.

 Create users via: